folio-org/folio-org.github.io/README.md

 Then visit `localhost:5000` with the browser, and proceed to the page of interest.

 Edit the relevant Markdown source document, and save it.
-The server will regenerate that particular page.
+The server will automatically re-generate that particular page.
 Now refresh the web browser to view its changes.

 When finally ready with your set of changes, commit and push the branch to GitHub.